payne/documentation/quickReference/JavaScript-ES5-Quick-Reference.md

 ```

 ### Configuration Objects
-Have an object be a parameter of a function so that it’s more flexible
+Have an object be a parameter of a function so that it's more flexible

 ### Module
 ```javascript